 You continue through Saughton to Murrayfield where you will pass Murrayfield Stadium, home to Scottish rugby.
 The walk then heads through the delightful Dean Village.
 This area is one of the real highlights of the route, with some wonderful Georgian architecture and the Scottish National Galleries of Modern Art.

 The next stage takes you under the 19th century Telford Dean Bridge to St Bernard's Well, where there is a Roman temple-style folly and a statue of Hygeia, Goddess of Health.
 You continue to Stockbridge where you will find the lovely Royal Botanic Gardens.
 The garden's living collection consists of more than 13,302 plant species, whilst the herbarium contains in excess of 3 million preserved specimens.

 The final section takes you through Bonnington to the finish point at North Leith, near to the docks of the Port of Leath.

-If you would like to extend your walking in the area then the walking trail around Harlaw Reservoir in Balerno is a good option.
+If you would like to extend your walking in the area then the walking trails around Harlaw Reservoir and Threipmuir Reservoir in Balerno are good options.
 Around Slateford the river joins with the Union Canal which has a nice waterside walking and cycling trail.